MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/administer-manage-unified-service-desk.md

 ---
-title: "Administer and manage Unified Service Desk for Dynamics 365 for Customer Engagement Customer Enagagement | MicrosoftDocs"
+title: "Administer and manage Unified Service Desk for Dynamics 365 for Customer Engagement apps | MicrosoftDocs"
 description: "Unified Service Desk administrators can start here to learn how to manage the application." ms.custom:
   - dyn365-USD, dyn365-admin